Boran/cf-php-ip/README.md

 Simple php test app for Cloud Foundry at Swisscom

-Says welcome and shows you remote IP address.
+Says welcome and shows your remote IP address.
+Note: it may not show the REMOTE_ADDR correctly (not what you'd expect), if there is a reverse proxy in front of the server hosting this app.

 Installation